oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 </tr>
 <tr class="odd">
 <td align="left"><p><strong>Use External Providers</strong></p></td>
 <td align="left"><p>Select or clear this check box to view or hide options for adding hosts provided by external providers.
-Upon selection, a drop-down list of external providers that have been added to the Manager displays.
+Upon selection, a drop-down list of external providers that have been added to oVirt displays.
 The following options are also available:</p>
 <ul>
 <li><strong>Provider search filter</strong> - A text field that allows you to search for hosts provided by the selected external provider.
 This option is provider-specific; see provider documentation for details on forming search queries for specific providers.
 Leave this field blank to view all available hosts.</li>
 <li><strong>External Hosts</strong> - A drop-down list that is populated with the name of hosts provided by the selected external provider.
 The entries in this list are filtered in accordance with any search queries that have been input in the <strong>Provider search filter</strong>.</li>